- How much is a Serve trip?

 2. Download the full registration form and mail to the Youth Unlimited office. *Please note if you would like Youth Unlimited to use this form to register you online there is a Paper Registration Form Processing Fee.
 In an effort to be more environmentally conscious, Youth Unlimited is trying to reduce our paper trail and move away from paper forms.

-Space is filled on a first-come, first-served basis according to when your pre-registration/registration is received in the Youth Unlimited office.
-Please allow two to three weeks for your registration to be processed.
+Space is filled on a first-come, first-served basis according to when your registration is received in the Youth Unlimited office.

 What is the purpose of three site choices on the registration form?

 If your first choice is full, we will automatically put you in your second or third choice respectively.
 If all your site choices are full, we will contact you to find out where we can place you.

 What forms of payment does Youth Unlimited accept?

 Youth Unlimited accepts check, money order, Visa, Mastercard or Discover payments in US dollars only.
 Payments can be made out to Youth Unlimited and mailed to: Youth Unlimited, Attn: Serve, 1333 Alger St. SE, Grand Rapids, MI 49507.